felipe-castro-freitas/qa-test/readme.md

 # DEMOQA Testing Project

-## Automated QA Technical Challenge for Insight Global
+## Automated QA Technical Challenge

 This repository contains my solution for the QA technical challenge, showcasing test automation expertise with the DEMOQA website.